Fokker-Planck entropic force interpretation of galactic rotation curves: Discussion and final remarks

+For comparison, the same tests were conducted for the NFW, Burkert, and pseudo-isothermal (ISO) models.
+While ISO yields acceptable fits in several cases, both NFW and Burkert often require stellar mass-to-light ratios saturating the prior upper bound, in contrast with the more physically consistent values obtained for the FPE model.
+This highlights an appealing feature of the entropic-force description: it reproduces the observed curves without demanding implausibly high stellar contributions.
+Moreover, the minimal nature of the FPE framework leaves room for less restrictive conditions on the underlying Fokker–Planck dynamics, which could in turn describe the observed rotation curves even more accurately.

+If the FPE model indeed governs the probability distribution underlying the entropic force, it implies that diffusion and drag processes effectively yield a departure from the Newtonian expectation for rotation curves.
+Furthermore, since the Fokker–Planck equation describes the time evolution of a probability density, it suggests that galaxies might undergo a transient stage that ends in the stationary configuration analyzed here.
+Exploring the nature of such a transient stage is a promising avenue for future work.

-Entropic forces, being an emergent statistical phenomena, model the cumulative behavior of a large number of interactions.
-These comprise the fundamental system underlying the entropic force.
-It is not clear what would be the nature of the fundamental phenomenon for entropic forces contributing to the centripetal forces in galaxies, although several authors have worked on such a problem.
-A study in this direction may shed light on the nature of the temperature parameter correlating to the luminosity of galaxies.
-This is beyond the scope of this work and will be left for further investigations.
+Entropic forces, being emergent statistical phenomena, describe the cumulative behavior of a large number of microscopic interactions.
+It is not yet clear what the fundamental mechanism behind entropic forces in galaxies might be, although several authors have investigated this problem~\cite{Verlinde:2016toy,Jacobson1995,Diaz-Saldana:2018ywm}.
+Further progress in this direction could shed light on the meaning of the effective temperature parameter and its connection with global galaxy properties.

+The correlations uncovered between the FPE parameter $a$ and the global galaxy properties $V_f$ and $L_{[3.6]}$ are also remarkable.
+They echo well-established empirical laws such as the Tully–Fisher relation (luminosity–rotation velocity) and, by analogy, the Faber–Jackson relation (velocity dispersion–luminosity for ellipticals).
+Interestingly, the observed scaling $a \propto V_f^2$ suggests that the FPE parameter traces the dynamical velocity scale of galaxies.
+In this context, $a$ appears as an emergent parameter that encapsulates the scaling between baryonic content and kinematic support.

+Interestingly, the $a$–$L_{[3.6]}$ correlation loosely resembles the form of a ``main sequence'' relation, reminiscent of the Hertzsprung–Russell diagram, although emerging here at the galactic rather than stellar scale.
+We interpret this as a heuristic analogy pointing to the thermodynamic-like role of $a$.